 Look into hiring a special needs sitter for your child this holiday season.

-To help other children understand her daughters Evangeline and Polly, who are both 6 and have Down syndrome, Gillian Marchenko sends out an educational e-mail before the holidays to families they plan on visiting.
+To help other children understand her daughters Evangeline and Polly, who are both 6 and have Down syndrome, Gillian Marchenko sends out an educational e-mail about kids with special needs to families they plan on visiting during the holidays.
 It includes pointers such as:

 - Your friend might need more time to answer questions or finish an activity.